CryptoMonzt0r/neodash-testing/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              `/usr/bin/neodashd`
-Configuration file:  `/etc/neodash/neodash.conf`
+Configuration file:  `/etc/neodashcore/neodash.conf`
 Data directory:      `/var/lib/neodashd`
 PID file:            `/var/run/neodashd/neodashd.pid` (OpenRC and Upstart) or `/var/lib/neodashd/neodashd.pid` (systemd)
 Lock file:           `/var/lock/subsys/neodashd` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the neodash user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the neodash user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the neodashcore user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the neodashcore user and group.
 Access to neodash-cli and other neodashd rpc clients can then be controlled by group membership.

 3b) Mac OS X

 Binary:              `/usr/local/bin/neodashd`
-Configuration file:  `~/Library/Application Support/Neodash/neodash.conf`
+Configuration file:  `~/Library/Application Support/NeodashCore/neodash.conf`
-Data directory:      `~/Library/Application Support/Neodash`
+Data directory:      `~/Library/Application Support/NeodashCore`
-Lock file:           `~/Library/Application Support/Neodash/.lock`
+Lock file:           `~/Library/Application Support/NeodashCore/.lock`

 4. Installing Service Configuration
 -----------------------------------